SWE-UniStuttgart/Qlunc/readme.md

 ### Main
 This is the core of `Qlunc`.
 Here the user creates the classes describing the components, modules and general inputs of the lidar device and instantiate the classes.
- - `Template_yaml_inputs_file.yml`.
-Rename it to *Qlunc_inputs.yml* and fill it in with the required lidar and measuring configuration parameters.
  - `Qlunc_Classes.py` contains the code which _creates_ all the lidar digital twins.
 Each lidar module/component is assigned to a python `class`.
  - `Qlunc_Instantiate.py` instantiate the lidar classes taking the values from `Qlunc_inputs.yml`.
 ### UQ_Functions